ElshadaiK/NIV-VISA-DATE-SCRAPPER/README.md

 3. Open up Console on your browser
 4. Copy and paste this script into the console and press Enter to run the script

+The script will then run automatically every 10 seconds, checking for earlier appointment dates than the specified desired date.
+If an earlier date is found, the script will display an alert with the earliest available date.

+## Customization

+### Desired Date

+You can customize the desired date by modifying the following line in the script:

 ```javascript
 'use strict';